Beyond Assumptions: Measuring Federated Learning over Real 5G Networks: Conclusion and Future Work

-We developed a measurement-focused federated learning testbed that is agnostic of communication methods, enabling a comprehensive performance evaluation of over-the-air federated learning using next-generation communication technologies.
-Future work will explore system performance with alternative \acrshort{fl} strategies, non-IID datasets, testbed optimizations, and increased model complexity.
-Additional research directions include implementing the aggregator in the \acrshort{nwdaf} as simulated in literature, extending the testbed to Frequency Range 2/3 (FR2/FR3) frequencies to leverage their inherent performance benefits, and comparing purpose-build 5G networks, i.e. commercial deployments, to open-source solutions.
-Other potential areas of investigation include the effects of RF interference, \acrshort{ue} placement on the straggler effect, and modifications to the 5G scheduling algorithm.
-One could also add a second \acrshort{gnb} to increase network capacity for mitigation of the straggler effect.
-In line with open science principles, all software developed for this paper is available on our GitHub repository~\cite{Hayek_FedAvg_for_5G_2025}.
-Data will be released before the publication of this paper.
+We develop a measurement-focused 5G testbed and present a comprehensive FL-over-5G dataset to support future research and inform future system design.
+Our dataset includes measurements of FL over 5G in a wide range of configurations, varying bandwidth, TDD, MIMO, dataset distribution, and congestion.
+Additionally, we collected measurements of the performance of the FL application when using a commercial 5G network.
+Using this dataset, we evaluate common assumptions of FL over wireless.
+Specifically, we find that there is a consistent straggler in 70\% of trials, while in the remaining trials, high communication latencies cause competing stragglers.
+Future work will explore system performance with alternate FL strategies, scheduling optimizations, and increased model complexity.
+Additional research directions include implementing the aggregator in the NWDAF as simulated in literature, extending the testbed to Frequency Range 2/3 (FR2/FR3) frequencies to leverage their inherent performance benefits, and comparing purpose-built 5G networks, i.e., commercial deployments, to open-source solutions.
+In line with open science principles, all software developed for this paper is available on our \href{https://github.com/Net-X-Research-Group/federated_learning_testbed}{GitHub repository}.
+All collected data, including final trained models and 5G physical layer measurements, will be available for download.

-\begin{acks} The authors would like to thank Dr. Randall Berry for continued assistance and support in conceptualizing the project and assistance with manuscript preparation.
-Thank you to the Flower Framework engineering team, especially William Lindskog, Javier Fernandez-Marques, and Heng Pan, for their invaluable technical guidance throughout the development process.
-Special thanks to Nicholas Hayek for his assistance with the review and editing of this manuscript. \end{acks}